01 of 14

 Many of the most gay-popular restaurants in North Carolina's largest city are in the hip Plaza Midwood neighborhood and the neighboring North Davidson Arts District, aka NoDa.

-For a special occasion and stellar French bistro fare in Plaza Midwood, dine at Lulu, which occupies a charming little house - the steak-and-frites is terrific, as is braised pork belly with fried saffron-grit cakes and fig jelly.
-Nearby, you can savor classic Southern favorites like fried green tomatoes, grilled pimineto cheese sandwiches, and fried chicken and dumplings at Dish; and around the corner at Zada Jane's Corner Cafe, delicious breakfast is served all day and creative, affordable, globally inspired chow is on the menu in the evenings.
-Also check out Fuel Pizza, in an old service station, and the happily retro-cool Penguin Drive-In, a great post-clubbing option for seriously hefty burgers and luscious shakes.
+In Plaza Midwood, you can savor classic Southern favorites like fried green tomatoes, grilled pimento cheese sandwiches, and fried chicken and dumplings at Dish; and around the corner at Zada Jane's Corner Cafe, delicious breakfast is served all day and creative, affordable, globally inspired chow is on the menu in the evenings.
+Also check out Fuel Pizza, which is in an old service station.

 In NoDa, be sure to check out the quirky and gay-frequented Smelly Cat Coffeehouse, which serves everything from bagels to espresso to ice cream.